ro04/Bamazon/README.md

 - If a manager selects *Add to Inventory*, the app displays a prompt that will let the manager "add more" of any item currently in the store.

 - If a manager selects *Add New Product*, it allows the manager to add a completely new product to the store.

+*Screenshots of the test case for the application is under images*